-If your EEG encoder has an auxiliary output that supports open caption decoding, such as the HD492 or AV650, you will need to set it to decode "CC1", rather than the default of "S1", in order to see your primary-language open captions.
+If your EEG encoder has an auxiliary output that supports open caption decoding, such as the HD492 or AV650, you will need to change its "HD service" setting to "CC1", rather than the default of "S1", in order to see your primary-language open captions.
 In order to do this via the unit's web portal, modify the following setting:

 Alternatively, you can also modify this setting via the front-panel LCD menu, via Decoder Setup -> Set HD Service.